JellyBitz/SyncMapProject/README.md

 1. Set up your database connection at `Settings.json`
 2. Drag & drop your `mapinfo.ifo` file into the executable

+**Note** : The first time will create a table named `mapinfo` in your database used later on to add new regions to disable/enabled them.

 ---
 > #### Thanks!
 > - [**DummkopfOfHachtenduden**](https://www.elitepvpers.com/forum/members/1084164-daxtersoul.html)